timohermans/StudentProgress/README.md

 Project to track people, whether that's students, team members or yourself.

-## Quirks (😇)

-- When adding a group, the start date will automatically points towards the next semester date.

 ## Installation
 To run the project, execute the following command in this folder: